marshalloffutt/quidditch-roster/README.md

 * ES6 Modules

 ### How to run this app
-Two run this app you will need two terminals - one serving up the json data and one running the app.
+To run this app you will need a firebase account and a new project.

+Configure Firebase
+in the db folder, rename apiKeys.json.example to apiKeys.json Add in the config object from your firebase project Serve up the app
+At the root of the project: npm install npm start

 1. Serving up the json data
 * globally install json-server: `npm install -g json-server`